 What comes to mind when you see the word homeschool?
-How about home school or home-school?

 In a recent HEM Magazine article, Contributors Larry and Susan Kaseman urge homeschoolers to use the one-word format.
 Spelling the word correctly and encouraging others to follow suit, they say, helps to distinguish real homeschooling from schooling at home in other ways.

-While homeschooling affords many freedoms, it does not come without a price.
+While homeschooling affords many freedoms, it does not come without a price tag.
 It remains incumbent upon homeschoolers to uphold and protect the foundations of homeschooling and release accurate information into the stratosphere.
 Doing any less chips away at homeschooling over time by distorting public perception, which could eventually result in changes in practice, leading to unwelcome changes in reporting or legislation.

 Homeschooling by any other name is not the same.
 Help keep homeschooling intact by keeping the word intact.
 Homeschool, not home school.
 A small effort that can make a big difference.